 Andre is passionate about connecting with new people, similar-minded or not.
 He realizes that no matter the person he connects with, he can always learn a lesson or create a great friendship that he and the world can benefit from.

 “Most of the time, especially in the tech world, it’s more about who you know than what you know.”

 When speaking with Andre, he couldn’t express how important it is to make friends with everyone possible and to expand your inner circle to become a bigger and better person day by day.
 He said if he hadn’t have been so open to new friendships and new opportunities, he wouldn’t have gotten to where he is today and where he is going tomorrow.

 Andre is a very inspiring young entrepreneur that is making huge waves in the tech and entrepreneur world, and he isn’t done yet.
 Working with the likes of Andy Rubin, no doubt the stealth startup they’ve been working on together is something life changing.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.